Hhhhhhao/papers/gan/README.md

 ## Intro

-Implementation of *Generative Adversarial Networks* with a multilayer perceptron generator and discriminator
+Implementation of *Generative Adversarial Networks* with a multilayer perceptron generator and discriminator.

 [Code](gan/gan.py)